 We are the only publicly-traded asset management company that focuses exclusively on ETPs.
-We were the eighth largest ETP sponsor in the world based on assets under management, or AUM, with AUM of \$39.5 billion globally as of December 31, 2014.
-An ETP is a pooled investment vehicle that holds a basket of securities, financial instruments or other assets and generally seeks to track (index-based) or outperform (actively managed) the performance of a broad or specific equity, fixed income or alternatives market segment, commodity or currency (or an inverse or multiple thereof).
+We were the eighth largest ETP sponsor in the world based on assets under management, or AUM, with AUM of \$52.4 billion globally as of December 31, 2015.
+An ETP is a pooled investment vehicle that holds a basket of securities, financial instruments or other assets and generally seeks to track (index-based) or outperform (actively managed) the performance of a broad or specific equity, fixed income or alternatives market segment, or a basket of or a single commodity or currency (or an inverse or multiple thereof).
 ETPs are listed on an exchange with their shares traded in the secondary market at market prices, generally at approximately the same price as the net asset value of their underlying components.
 ETP is an umbrella term that includes ETFs, exchange-traded notes and exchange-traded commodities.

 Our U.S. listed ETFs make up the vast majority of our global AUM, and are discussed in more detail below.
-As of December 31, 2014, we were the fifth largest ETF sponsor in the United States by AUM.
+As of December 31, 2015, we were the fifth largest ETF sponsor in the United States by AUM.
 Our family of ETFs includes funds that track our own indexes, funds that track third party indexes and actively managed funds.
-We distribute our ETFs through all major channels within the asset management industry, including brokerage firms, registered investment advisers, institutional investors, private wealth managers and discount brokers.
+We distribute our ETFs through all major channels within the asset management industry, including brokerage firms, registered investment advisers and institutional investors.